 Exploring the Power of Music in a Poem

 The link between music, mood, and memory fascinates me.
 I have experienced the link and its power multiple times in my life.
 My poem below focuses on the connection.
 It's a fictional tale but is related to a real power.

 The character depicted in the poem is living with “half a soul” because he will not allow himself to remember a major event in his past that needs to be examined.
 He has become an expert in suppressing the memory if it tries to emerge.
 The event—whatever it was—is too painful for him to remember, especially since he doesn’t know how to resolve the situation that created the memory.
 In a way, he is psychologically incomplete because of his refusal to deal with an important part of his life.

 A cold sun hangs over a frozen field.
 Scattered trees at the edge of the field obscure the view of a nearby village.
 Occasionally, sounds from the village penetrate the silence.

-A traveller appears and moves across the field, bypassing the village.
-He wants no contact with people or the activity in the village.
+A traveler appears and moves across the field, bypassing the village.
+He wants no contact with people or their activity.
 Despite his desire for isolation, he is about to encounter the power of music to awaken memories.